billglover/photosort/README.md

 The idea for this command line utility, `exifls` is to take a path to a set of images (`.jpg` only for now) and to list the data extracted from the images.

+To build and run this utility against a sample set of images use the following commands from the root folder of the project.

+    go build -v ./cmd/...
+    ./exifls ./sample_data/*

 ### Approach

 There is an article by Ben Johnson (@benbjohnson) on the [Standard Package Layout](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1#.176t0epef) that has been doing the rounds in the Go community.
 On first read, I didn't understand many of the things talked about.
 In building `exifls` I'm going to attempt to follow the package structure outlined in the article.
 Some other thoughts on my approach are: